 August 3, 1979

 What must be taught can be forgotten, I guess.
-For decades my colleagues and I argued the case for regulation of airborne poisons birthed by sulfur compounds.
+For decades my journalistic colleagues and I argued the case for regulation of airborne poisons birthed by sulfur compounds.
 We thought we had prevailed—rules were passed, machines installed, the air cleared up.
 Now that case must be put again in the face of attempts by the Trumpish GOP to discard the rules and shut down the machines.

 I shouldn't be surprised.
-Two generations of journalists after us did not argue tha case—it was old news—so two generations of Americans don't know the basic science, the history, or the public health consequences of sulfur pollutants of the type I addressed in this 1979 piece.
+Two generations of journalists after us did not argue that case—it was old news—so two generations of Americans don't know the basic science, the history, or the public health consequences of sulfur pollutants of the type I addressed in this 1979 piece.

-“We’ve got to look hard at the trade-offs between the ideals of a perfect environment and the realities of an industrial society.”
-Gov. James Thompson said in Chicago on July 24.
+“We’ve got to look hard at the trade-offs between the ideals of a perfect environment and the realities of an industrial society,” Gov. James Thompson said in Chicago on July 24.
 He was speaking to a meeting of the National Urban League, arguing that it will be necessary to relax environmental laws for the next decade to allow increased burning of coal until new energy sources are developed.
-“You may have to wash your car a little more, wash your windows a little more and put a little more (dirt) in your lungs." he Said, “but God, half of us in the nation smoke every day and put more in the lungs that doesn’t belong there.’’
+“You may have to wash your car a little more, wash your windows a little more, and put a little more (dirt) in your lungs," he Said, “but God, half of us in the nation smoke every day and put more in the lungs that doesn’t belong there.’’

 That is a remarkably silly thing to say, even for a man who apparently wants to be vice-president.
 Mustering private folly in support of public policy is never a good idea, in this case more than most; people die from smoking cigarettes, after all.
 One might just as well argue against traffic control because some people run red lights.

 The price we all will pay if Washington takes Thompson's advice is much higher than an occasional extra wash job.
 Coal smoke does not, as the governor implied, merely obscure the view or smell bad or make cars and buildings dirty.
 Coal smoke (or particular elements in it) makes people sick.
 Indeed, when breathed in sufficient quantities over a long enough time, it can even kill them.
 Thompson ought to know that: he is the chief executive of a major coal state in which coal emissions have been the cause of constant controversy since he took office.
-When Illinois coal is burned it gives off sulfur dioxide (S02) and microscopic bits of dust and ash.
-S02 is a toxic, corrosive gas whose irritant effect on human lung tissue is multiplied when it is breathed in conjunction with these particulates.
+When Illinois coal is burned it gives off sulfur dioxide (SO2) and microscopic bits of dust and ash.
+SO2 is a toxic, corrosive gas whose irritant effect on human lung tissue is multiplied when it is breathed in conjunction with these particulates.

 The effects of sulfur-derived pollutants on human lung tissue are no less violent.
-Depending on the intensity and duration of the pollution, increased concentrations of S02 and its chemical descendants have been shown to aggravate symptoms among sufferers with chronic lung ailments like bronchitis, and trigger increased attacks of asthma.
+Depending on the intensity and duration of the pollution, increased concentrations of SO2 and its chemical descendants have been shown to aggravate symptoms among sufferers with chronic lung ailments like bronchitis and trigger increased attacks of asthma.
 Epidemiological studies have linked sulfur oxide pollution to higher rates of chronic lung diseases among the young, even increases in death rates.
 In some cases these effects are visible even at concentrations below those required by current federal clean air regulations.
-To pick just one case among many: A 1969 study found substantial increases in illness among Chicago’s older bronchitis patients when daily S02 concentrations reached even 120 micrograms per cubic meter: the current daily ceiling for S02 is 365 micrograms per cubic meter.
+To pick just one case among many: A 1969 study found substantial increases in illness among Chicago’s older bronchitis patients when daily SO2 concentrations reached even 120 micrograms per cubic meter: the current daily ceiling for SO2 is 365 micrograms per cubic meter.
 In fact, “dirty air” is a misnomer.
 Journalists and politicians each would serve their callings better if they began referring to it as “dangerous air.”

 In 1976, Carl Shy, the director of the University of North Carolina’s Institute for Environmental Studies, addressed the fourth annual Illinois energy conference in Chicago on the subject “Health Effects of the Fossil Fuel Energy System.”
 He said in part: “Ambient concentrations of fossil fuel pollutants have been associated with a remarkable array of health effects in substantial portions of the population, and these concentrations and effects occurred as a result of normal operation of the fossil fuel energy system.
-1 believe that society has put up with these pervasive health consequences,” Shy concluded, “partly out of a lack of awareness of the risk and because partly there really was little alternative.”
+I believe that society has put up with these pervasive health consequences,” Shy concluded, “partly out of a lack of awareness of the risk and because partly there really was little alternative.”

 It still is widely thought that there is no immediate alternative to coal.
 If we come to rely on coal as a short-term energy crutch, however, the governor ought to be talking about ways to tighten environmental laws governing the use of coal, not loosen them.
 The public health demands it, even if the public opinion polls do not.

-For the moment the only way to reduce those emissions is to equip plants with scrubbers.
+For the moment the only way to reduce those emissions is to equip power plants with scrubbers.
 Scrubbers are sometimes balky to operate, as utilities complain.
 They are expensive to pay for, as consumers are beginning to realize.
 They tie up capital for nonproductive uses, as economists warn.
 But as long as leaders in government and industry decree that this country will run on fossil fuels, scrubbers and machines like them will remain a necessary (a very necessary) evil.
 The cost of burning coal cleanly is high, and Thompson isn’t the only person who’d like to avoid paying it.
 But the fact remains that the cost of not burning it cleanly—in lives cut short, in medical costs, property damage, reduced crop yields—may be much higher.

 It should be remembered that the people arguing loudest for the relaxation of clean air standards are people who make money by digging, selling, or burning coal.
 A more prudent man would discount their claims accordingly, but Thompson apparently has taken them at face value, proving again that the only thing worse than a corrupt politician is a gullible one—or an ambitious one.
 Thompson swore in Chicago that he would be willing to breathe dirtier air for ten years or so until someone came up with a better way of doing things.
-He may be allowed to be careless with his health; indeed, under the circumstances we may positively encourage it.
+He may be allowed to be careless with his health; indeed, under the circumstances we may wish to encourage it.
 But he hasn’t the right to be so cavalier with the health of the citizens of the state he occasionally governs.